an Italian Easter bread recipe: pan di ramerino from Tuscany

 Back to baking bread.

-I know it takes time, I know there are recipes that will let you rise bread for two hours and that’s it.
+I know it takes time (like most authentic Italian recipes), I know there are recipes that will let you rise bread for two hours and that’s it.

 Don’t listen (or maybe just a few times).